Zenderman

 Zenderman (ゼンダマン, Zendaman) is a Japanese anime television series which first aired from February 3, 1979, to January 26, 1980, on every Saturday from 6:30 pm to 7:00 pm with a total of 52 episodes.
 It is the third show in the sequence of "Time Bokan Series" produced by Tatsunoko Productions.
 It was preceded by Yatterman and succeeded by Rescueman.

 Plot

 Dr. Monja is a scientist, who is curious about the nature of the legendary "Elixir of Life" which grants the user eternal lifetimes and forever youth.
-He built a device called the "Time Tunnel" in order to let a team of youngsters to start a quest down the timeline and various spaces to find an exact answer.
+He built a device called the "Time Tunnel" in order to let a team of youngsters start a quest down the timeline and various spaces to find an exact answer.
 The Akudama Trio, however, is also seemingly after exactly the same thing.
-Who will get it first?